CLI Reference

 Scheduling:

-Run scrub as a scheduled task for regular maintenance:
+Run scrub as a scheduled task for regular maintenance, with a Kubernetes CronJob or a systemd timer:

 # Kubernetes CronJob